enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link: Creates a symbolic link in the working directory to /bin/ls, named __ls__

 14-copy_html: Copies all html files from the working directory to the parent of the working directory if they don't exist or are not newer than the versions in the parent working directory

+100-lets_move: Moves all files with starting with an uppercase letter to /tmp/u